verdverm/verdverm.github.io/_sr/05-relatedwork-gp.md

 Genetic Programming (GP),
 the original implementation of
 Symbolic Regression (SR).
-Traditionally, the term GP has been used as both the problem and the implementation.
+Traditionally much of the literature has used the term Genetic Programming as both the problem and the implementation.
-SR was classified as a sub-problem to GP.
+The term Symbolic Regression was then used as a sub-problem to Genetic Programming, the task of evolving equations.
 We want to make a distinction between the task of symbolically regressing a parse tree in a grammar,